 - The black X will delete the tax rate from iPoint.

 Tax Rates Options

 Clicking on any tax rate will open a pop-over window.
 Two options are available here:

-- Tax Rate Swap – This is the option to update tax rates on customers in iPoint when a tax rate change.
+- Tax Rate Swap – This is the option to update tax rates on customers in iPoint when a tax rate changes.

-Using our example above, we would click the Delaware 2018 6% tax rate to open the pop-over window.
-Now, in the drop-down box, select the new tax rate Delaware 2019 6.25% and a new button will appear.
-Click the Step 2: Update Customers button and iPoint will replace the tax rate on all customers that have the Delaware 2018 6% with the new Delaware 2019 6.25% rate.
+We would click the Delaware 2018 6% tax rate using our example above to open the pop-over window.
+Now, select the new tax rate Delaware 2019 6.25% in the drop-down box, and a new button will appear.
+Click the Step 2: Update Customers button, and iPoint will replace the tax rate on all customers with the Delaware 2018 6% with the new Delaware 2019 6.25% rate.

 Tax codes are used to determine if a sales transaction is taxable or not.
-This can greatly vary from state to state.
-But in order to push taxable/non-taxable transactions to QuickBooks, these must be synchronized.
+This can significantly vary from state to state.
+But to push taxable/non-taxable transactions to QuickBooks, these must be synchronized.